zain3125/payparser_pipeline/README.md

 ## 🖼️ Overview

-This project watches a folder for new receipt images (e.g., WhatsApp downloads), extracts transaction data using OCR, classifies the transaction type, and stores the results in a local SQLite3 database.
+This project monitors a folder for new receipt images (e.g., WhatsApp downloads), extracts transaction data using OCR, classifies the transaction type (Instapay or Vodafone Cash), and stores the results in a local SQLite3 database.
 The entire process is modular and scheduled using Apache Airflow.

 ---

 ## 🚀 Features

-- **Automated Folder Watching:** Detects new receipt images in a specified folder.
+- **Automated Folder Monitoring:** Detects new receipt images in a specified folder.
 - **OCR Extraction:** Uses [OCR.Space API](https://ocr.space/) for accurate text extraction.
 - **Transaction Classification:** Automatically distinguishes between Instapay and Vodafone Cash receipts.
 - **Structured Data Storage:** Saves parsed data into a SQLite3 database.